 While point cutting is a lovely idea for you or your friends, there are times when this technique doesn’t work.
 Avoid point cutting in the following situations:

-Point cutting helps bring flavor and texture to your hair, but unfortunately you cannot use it as a universal technique.
+Point cutting helps bring flavour and texture to your hair, but unfortunately you cannot use it as a universal technique.
 The situations listed above clearly do not call for point cutting.
 You should also avoid point cutting when the clients hair is very wavy, permed, or too short to texturize properly.
 Assess the situation before assuming you should automatically add texture.

 Learning hair cutting techniques requires both tools and skills.
 You first need tools that help with point cutting and similar hair styles.
 These tools include: